Travis Sanheim Game Preview: Flyers vs. Islanders

 Sanheim Season Stats Insights

-- In 18 games this season, Sanheim has averaged 25:57 on the ice, while putting up a plus-minus rating of -4.
+- In two of 20 games this year, Sanheim has scored a goal, but he's yet to produce two or more goals in the same contest.

-- Sanheim has a goal in two of 18 games this season, but has to post a multi-goal effort.
+- Sanheim has a point in 10 games this season (out of 20), including multiple points four times.

-- Sanheim has a point in 10 of 18 games this year, with multiple points in four of them.
+- Sanheim has an assist in 10 of 20 games this year, with multiple assists on four occasions.

-- In 10 of 18 games this season, Sanheim has registered an assist, and in four of those matches recorded two or more.

-- Sanheim's odds on his points prop carry an implied probability of 48.8% that he goes over.
+- The implied probability that Sanheim goes over his points over/under is 50%, based on the odds.

 Sign up for Underdog fantasy today.